 If you know you are thinking of going to Caribana, start planning the prior year.
 Typically, the parade dates are set after the current one ends.
 Start asking your friends and getting your funds together.
 As soon as Caribana ends, preparations for the next Caribana have already started.

 This year, Caribana was in August but I knew in January I was going to go.
 Remember, this takes place in the summer, and if you are not local to Toronto, you will need to plan lodging and flights.
-The longer you wait, the higher the price the flight will be and hotel accommodations.
+The longer you wait, the higher the price of the flight and hotel accommodations.
 I had my hotel booked and flight purchased by April.
 If I had started even earlier, I would have paid less.
 This is a big event in the city.

 2. Understand the Culture